KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

 </pre>
 </details>
    {% endhint %}

+1. In Chrome, try testing this out to see the alert pop up with the value you enter in the name field.

   {% hint style='tip' %}
 Notice we can leave the name blank.
 The value will be empty but the alert still displays with nothing inside.